 There were culinary adventures, encounters with new authors, coffee shop visits and Radio Quirpon.
 One year childcare centre anniversaries and 20 years for another!
 Fires, friendships, golden sunsets and the wonderful legacy for Wes Eddison in the completion of his old-fashioned motorboat (may you Rest In Peace dear friend).

 I’ll continue with the second half of 2014 highlights in a future posts, from Family Reunions, 50th Anniversaries, European travels, fishing, by-elections, broadband and so much more.
 There is lots happening on the tip of the Great Northern Peninsula.
 Come for adventure, hospitality and fall in love – you’ll want to stay awhile.

 Christopher Mitchelmore, MHA for The Straits-White Bay North

-Posted on January 1, 2015, in Art, Business, Community Economic Development, Landscapes/Geography, Politics and tagged Christopher Mitchelmore, culture, Great Northern Peninsula, Newfoundland, tradition.
+Posted on January 1, 2015, in Art, Business, Community Economic Development, Nature, Politics and tagged Christopher Mitchelmore, Culture, Great Northern Peninsula, Newfoundland, tradition.
 Bookmark the permalink.
 1 Comment.